 - Hybrid Smart Contracts that are seamlessly connected to all necessary off-chain resources, while retaining increased levels of privacy and being secured by your preferred blockchain or layer 2.

 - Enhanced Chainlink Data Feeds that provide higher-frequency updates, privacy-preserving queries, and multi-blockchain delivery, all of which lower costs and empower DeFi applications like derivatives protocols and enterprise solutions with an even more secure and reliable source of external data.
 Chainlink Data Feeds are already being made more scalable through OCR.

 - Enhanced Chainlink VRF with enhanced security, cryptoeconomic security, and cost-efficiency to support more secure gaming, NFT minting, and any other applications that require a secure source of randomness for end-to-end security.

-- Chainlink Keepers that provide decentralized and highly reliable automated maintenance of key smart contract functions like harvesting yield and triggering liquidations, currently being primed for production and tested by top projects.
+- Chainlink Automation provides decentralized and highly reliable execution of key smart contract functions like harvesting yield and triggering liquidations, currently being primed for production and tested by top projects.